Eugene-Mbayire/The_code_commiters/README.md

     category, date_rank;
 ```

-This SQL block is using the ROW_NUMBER() window function to rank sales transactions within each product category based on the sale date.
-It then filters the results to show only the first 2 sales in each category chronologically.
+<p>This SQL block is using the ROW_NUMBER() window function to rank sales transactions within each product category based on the sale date.
+It then filters the results to show only the first 2 sales in each category chronologically.</p>

 ![alt text](<5.finding_the_earliest_records.png>)